kapsy/bass-bender/README.md

 Any time the screen is touched in a playback state, the current recording is overwritten and the loop is started again.
 The position in the touch recording/playback loop is represented by the thin bar at the bottom of the screen.

-Please note that it is recommended that this app is used on devices runnning Android 4.1 and above due to shorter audio playback latency.
+It is recommended to install on devices runnning Android 4.1 and above due to shorter audio playback latency.
 Also, as the sounds are of a low frequency, they can only be heard properly on full-range speakers or headphones - the built in speakers found in most smartphones and tablets are not recommended.